r4victor/tenthousandmeters/content/blog/python_bts_10.md

 The important difference is that in the case of universal hashing the word "expected"  means averaging over hash functions, while the statement from the previous section refers to averaging over the keys.

-To learn more about the theory behind universal hashing, read the [paper](https://www.cs.princeton.edu/courses/archive/fall09/cos521/Handouts/universalclasses.pdf) by Lawrence Carter and Mark Wegman that indroduced this concept.
+To learn more about the theory behind universal hashing, read the [paper](https://www.cs.princeton.edu/courses/archive/fall09/cos521/Handouts/universalclasses.pdf) by Lawrence Carter and Mark Wegman that introduced this concept.
 For examples of universal families, see [Mikkel Thorup's survey](https://arxiv.org/abs/1504.06804).

 Universal hashing looks good in theory because it guarantees excellent average-case performance and protects against hash flooding.
 Nevertheless, you won't find many hash table implementations that actually use it.
 The reason is a combination of two facts: